berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 #### 2.2.1 Backend API Access:

-Valid hosts for the Backend REST API can/must be configured in __production.conf__ :
+Valid hostnames/IPs under which the Backend REST API server can be addressed must be configured in __production.conf__ :

 ```
   filters {